Willamette Valley: Ecology

-Human history
+History

-Human habitation in the Willamette Valley is estimated to have begun between 6,000 and 10,000 years ago.
+Human habitation in the Willamette Valley is estimated to have begun 16,000 B.P.
 Until recently, the valley was largely inhabited by bands of the Kalapuya tribe of Native Americans.
 Molala and Chinook peoples also have inhabited portions of the Willamette Valley since time immemorial.
 Sixteen thousand Kalapuyans are estimated to have populated the valley as recently as the early 19th century.
+Salmon, deer, and camas bulbs have provided primary food sources for the valley's first residents who used fire to encourage persistence of oak savanna.
+Oak trees have supplied another staple in the form of acorns which are leached, cooked, and eaten.
+Kalapuya, Chinook, and Molala peoples of the Willamette Valley currently are included among the confederated tribes that make up the Grand Ronde and Siletz Nations.

 As many as 90% of the Kalapuya may have died as a result of an epidemic of "fever and ague" that hit the area between 1830 and 1833.
-Salmon, deer and camas bulbs have provided primary food sources for the valley's first residents who used fire to encourage persistence of oak savanna.
-Oak trees have supplied another staple in the form of acorns which are leached, cooked and eaten.
-Kalapuya, Chinook and Molala peoples of the Willamette Valley currently are included among the confederated tribes that make up the Grand Ronde and Siletz Nations.